shadow2560/Ultimate-Switch-Hack-Script/tools/nvda/userConfig/addons/TeleNVDA/doc/en/readme.md

 While sending keys, it is not possible to send the CTRL+Alt+del combination normally.

 If you need to send CTRL+Alt+del, and the remote system is on the secure desktop, use this command.
+You can also assighn a gesture for this command in the input Gestures dialog.

 ## Send toggle key between local and remote computer